huhumt/vimrc_huhumt/README.md

 20180525: You can now do all the procedure by only one command "sh auto_install.sh".
 I have added some small scripts for my own use.

+20180730: Inspired by oh-my-zsh, now you can install it by:
+    sh -c "$(curl -fsSL https://github.com/huhumt/vimrc_huhumt/blob/master/auto_install.sh)"